Fiserv/developer-studio-support/docs/release-notes/2022/april.md

 April 1, 2022

 ## What's new
+- Product & API Versioning has been enabled to view Preview, Active and Previous versions of the product.
 - Every product team must add Release Notes as part of the documentation.
 - Now Postman collections are downloadable for some products.
-- Introduced versioning for Products and APIs.

 ## Enhancements
 - When a user is force-logged-out of the system, the user will remain on the same page or be sent to the Home page when the page requires login.